tindoshox/dolibarr_reports/README.md

 ### From the ZIP file and GUI interface

-- If you get the module in a zip file (like when downloading it from the market place [Dolistore](https://www.dolistore.com)), go into menu ```Home - Setup - Modules - Deploy external module``` and upload the zip file.
+- If you get the module in a zip file  go into menu ```Home - Setup - Modules - Deploy external module``` and upload the zip file.

 Note: If this screen tell you there is no custom directory, check your setup is correct: